-Bernardi et al. 2013; Kravtsov, Vikhlinin & Meshscheryakov 2014 for discussion).
+is subtracted (see e.g. Bernardi et al. 2013 and Kravtsov et al. 2014 for discussion).
 Most of the difference between Li & White (2009) and Bernardi et al. (2013) can probably be attributed to the way in which a galaxy's light is measured.
-Li & White (2009) integrate the light within a 2D aperture of size twice the Petrosian radius, defined to be the radius at which the mean local surface brightness is 0.2 times the mean internal surface brightness.
+Li & White (2009) integrate the light within a 2-D aperture of size twice the Petrosian radius, defined to be the radius at which the mean local surface brightness is 0.2 times the mean internal surface brightness.
 Bernardi et al. (2013) on the other hand, estimate the total amount of light by integrating Sérsic plus exponential profile fits.
-Hence, the Bernardi et al. (2013) mass function potentially includes ICL and the discrepancy between different authors is related to the fact that it is unclear where cD galaxies end.
-Baldry et al. (2012) integrate single Sérsic fits to the light profiles, which we would expect includes less ICL than the Sérsic plus exponential fits of Bernardi et al. (2013) but more than the Petrosian apertures of Li & White (2009).
+Hence, the Bernardi et al. (2013) mass function potentially includes intracluster light and the discrepancy between different authors is related to the fact that it is unclear where cD galaxies end.
+Baldry et al. (2012) integrate single Sérsic fits to the light profiles, which we would expect includes less intracluster light than the Sérsic plus exponential fits of Bernardi et al. (2013) but more than the Petrosian apertures of Li & White (2009).
 However, Bernardi et al. (2013) find that the high-mass end of the Baldry et al. (2012) mass function is affected by their redshift cut (z < 0.06).

-We believe the Baldry et al. (2012) and Li & White (2009) data to be the most suitable for comparison to our results, since our definition of a galaxy excludes ICL.
-For Li & White (2009) this is confirmed by our finding that a 3D aperture of 30 pkpc gives nearly identical results to a 2D Petrosian cut, as can be seen from Fig. 6.
+We believe the Baldry et al. (2012) and Li & White (2009) data to be the most suitable for comparison to our results, since our definition of a galaxy excludes intracluster light.
+For Li & White (2009) this is confirmed by our finding that a 3-D aperture of 30 pkpc gives nearly identical results to a 2-D Petrosian cut, as can be seen from Figure 6.

-Thus, for masses $> 10^{11}\,M{\odot}$ comparisons of the GSMF with observations would benefit from mimicking the particular way in which the mass is estimated for real data.
+Thus, for masses $> 10^{11} M{\odot}$ comparisons of the GSMF with observations would benefit from mimicking the particular way in which the mass is estimated for real data.
 This would, however, have to be done separately for each survey.
-For our present purposes this is unnecessary, also because our simulation volume is in any case too small to study the GSMF at masses $\gg 10^{11}\,M{\odot}$ .
+For our present purposes this is unnecessary, also because our simulation volume is in any case too small to study the GSMF at masses $\gg 10^{11}\,{\rm M\odot}.$